vega/vega-lite/site/tutorials/weather.md

 }
 </div>

 Next, let's look at how precipitation in Seattle changes throughout the year.
 Vega-Lite natively supports dates and discretization of dates when we set the type to `temporal`.
 For example, in the following plot, we sum up the precipitation for each month.
 To discretize the data into months, we set `"timeUnit": "month"`.
-Vega-Lite automatically sets the right axis format.
-You can customize the format as described in the [documentation for axes]({{site.baseurl}}/docs/axis.html).

 <div class="vl-example">
 {